chiar0/TRLtoPGN/README.md

 - Only one HTML entrypoint exists in the repo: `web/index.html`.
 - Root landing `index.html` has been removed to avoid duplication; host should serve `web/index.html`.
 - Build artifacts used by the browser live in `dist/` and `web/dist/` and are ignored by git.

+Engine assets (Stockfish):
+- Stockfish binaries are not committed to the repo.
+Populate them locally via npm after install:
+	- `npm run web:vendor` to copy the vendored engine JS/WASM to `web/vendor/stockfish/`.
+	- Or `npm run web:build` to compile TypeScript and vendor the engines, then copy app JS to `web/dist/`.
+- The default engine is the single-thread lite build (no SharedArrayBuffer required).
+Other variants can be selected from the UI and will be loaded on demand.
+- If you serve pages without cross-origin isolation (no COOP/COEP), avoid threaded builds; prefer the default single-thread variants.

 ### TypeScript Version (Recommended)